ae-s/680/README.markdown

 	  jmp      0(a3,d0)  ;14 cycles
 	  ;; overhead:        42 cycles

+(Using techniques borrowed from [Tezxas](http://tezxas.ticalc.org/technica.htm) I will be able to get this to 30 cycles.)

 From there, an instruction will take anywhere from 0 to, well, lots of additional cycles.
 Generally, however, it will take under 50, for 92 total.
 In the worst reasonable case, a 4 cycle instruction emulated